How To Be A Successful Networker In Home Business

-Until that’s done our team leader, Phil, has prepared a video to walk you through the process, highlighting what can go wrong and telling you how to avoid the pitfalls.
-People I have enrolled fall into two distinct camps:
+Our team leader, Phil, had prepared a video to walk you through the process, highlighting what could go wrong and telling you how to avoid the pitfalls.
+People I enrolled fall into two distinct camps:

-- Those who watch the video and come back saying it was straight-forward.
+- Those who watched the video and come back saying it was straight-forward.

-- Those who make every mistake the video warns about and then say they didn’t have time to watch the video (it’s about 10 minutes long).
+- Those who made every mistake the video warns about, spent ages with problems, and then said they didn’t have time to watch the video (it was about 10 minutes long).

 So for a while the chat box was full of “What happens next?” type questions, patiently answered by more experienced members, and the whole thing was just a vicious cycle.
 The more people saw it happening the more they joined in, adding the same answer over and over again.
 Sometimes people made minor mistakes, so the leader had to step in with the correct information he’d already put in the video.

 Enrolment is just the first step in the process – imagine it magnified over the different steps of learning a business that’s adding new distributors to the team every day.

 Because I’m part-time in my online business I couldn’t devote a whole lot of time to the chat boxes myself, lest it got to the point that it was taking over my day.
 I didn’t want to seem unhelpful by saying “Watch the video I already sent you” when everyone else was giving one-to-one answers.
 If that was just me for my team, imagine what our two leaders were going through!